tower120/hi_sparse_bitset/README.md

 ## Ordered/sorted

-Iteration always return sorted sequences.
+Iteration always returns sorted sequences.

 ## Suspend-resume iterator with cursor

 Iterators of `BitSetInterface` (any kind of bitset) can return cursor, and can rewind to cursor.
 Cursor is like integer index in `Vec`.
-Which means, that you can use it even if container was mutated.
+Which means, that you can use it even if the container was mutated.

 ### Multi-session iteration